MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

 To know more about Recurrent Neural Network, check [this](https://www.coursera.org/learn/nlp-sequence-models) course.

-Read more about Sentiment Analysis usind Deep Learning methods in thi [link](https://arxiv.org/abs/1801.07883)
+Read more about Sentiment Analysis usind Deep Learning methods in this [link](https://arxiv.org/abs/1801.07883)